Welcome to Little Hearts, Stone Ridge’s co-educational Early Childhood Program (Infants & Toddlers through Kindergarten).

 Philosophy for Kindergarten

 The Kindergarten program is a special place where children engage their hearts and minds in their learning everyday.
 The program is designed to meet the developmental needs of children through purposeful play and inquiry-based exploration.
 The learning environment is arranged for children to make choices and to learn responsibility for maintaining the classroom as well as the materials.
 Responsive Classroom strategies for social-emotional learning are used to create and promote a cooperative community culture where children are involved in the creation of, and thus invested in, setting the rules and resolving disputes.
 The social curriculum is as important as the cognitive curriculum, and it is the relationship forged with the teacher and among the children that best fosters key pre-social skills.
-The children learn cognitive skills in a cooperative model using the Reading and Writing Workshop, and math workshop and construct understandings through guided academic inquiries.
+The children learn cognitive skills in a cooperative model using the Reading and Writing Workshop, and math workshop, based in Cathy Fosnot's Contexts for Learning Mathematics, and construct understandings through guided academic inquiries.
 The Project Approach which allows for an in-depth investigation into a certain topic.
 Continuous and close student observation and assessment guide the teachers in reflective and purposeful planning.
 Our teachers make decisions about the education of the children and the classroom space on the basis of how Kindergarten children learn best; the individual strengths, needs, and interests of each child; and the culture of each child’s family and community.
 Teachers and Learning Strategists believe that children are capable of high level numeracy and literacy work when they are allowed to construct their own understandings through guided cognitive inquiry.
 Carefully planned lessons and classroom environments make these philosophies a daily reality in the joyful and industrious Stone Ridge Kindergarten.

 Kindergarten Sample Schedule